Requirements for a Master’s in Economics

 Please keep in mind that the first paragraph of the Graduate School Handbook and many other Graduate School documents includes the sentence “It is the student’s responsibility to be aware of, and comply with, rules, regulations, policies, procedures, and deadlines.”
 We try to remind students of all deadlines and requirements, but expect students to be familiar with the rules also.

 3. Application by Students in Other UNC Programs:

-If you are in another program at UNC and interested in a Masters in Economics, please talk with the Director of Graduate Studies.
-Even if you are already a graduate or professional student at UNC, you must apply formally for admission to the Masters Program in Economics.
-Often we are able to use the same test score reports, transcripts, and letters of recommendation for your previous application to UNC.
-Some programs such as Public Policy and Health Policy require a number of graduate courses in economics and very few additional courses may be required in order to earn the Masters in Economics.
+If you are in another program at UNC and interested in a Master’s in Economics, please talk with the Director of Graduate Studies.
+Even if you are already a graduate or professional student at UNC, you must apply formally for admission to the Master’s Program in Economics.
+If you would like to reuse materials from your previous application to UNC, please confirm with Graduate Admissions (email@example.com) that the materials you would like to reuse are able to be transferred before submitting your application.
+Some programs such as Public Policy and Health Policy require a number of graduate courses in economics and very few additional courses may be required in order to earn the Master’s in Economics.
 One complication for students from other departments is the Graduate School’s “20% rule”.
-Only 20% of the courses required for the Masters may be taken prior to formal admission to the Masters of Economics program.
-Thus, it is best to talk with the Director of Graduate Studies and to apply for admission to the Masters program before taking many economics classes.
-If you do not become interested in a Masters of Economics until after having already completed several graduate economics classes, you will want to meet with the Director of Graduate Studies about your options.
+Only 20% of the courses required for the Master’s may be taken prior to formal admission to the Master’s of Economics program.
+Thus, it is best to talk with the Director of Graduate Studies and to apply for admission to the Master’s program before taking many economics classes.
+If you do not become interested in a Master’s of Economics until after having already completed several graduate economics classes, you will want to meet with the Director of Graduate Studies about your options.
 We can often find opportunities that fit your particular needs and that incorporate work previously completed.
-If you are not already in another graduate/professional program at UNC but are interested in the Masters program, please contact us.
+If you are not already in another graduate/professional program at UNC but are interested in the Master’s program, please contact us.